 At Ragain & Cook, PC, we can help you understand complex state and local car accident laws in Billings, Montana.
 You have three years from the date of the traffic accident to file a personal injury claim in Montana.
 Montana is a modified comparative negligence state, meaning it is possible to earn compensation even if you were partially at fault for a car wreck.
 Speak to our attorneys after a crash to fully understand your rights and options moving forward.

 Montana has no statewide law banning texting and driving, but Billings and many other municipalities have implemented their own distracted driving prohibitions.
 Despite texting and driving being unlawful in Billings, Montana, people still engage in this dangerous behavior every day.
 These drivers risk the lives of everyone around them and are guilty of negligence in the event of a car accident.

 Texting and driving is a form of negligence that can make a driver legally responsible for an accident.
 Using a cell phone during, or immediately before, a collision is a type of evidence plaintiffs often use to prove the other driver’s liability.
-Always pay close attention to the connection between cell phone use and a car accident.
+Always pay close attention to the connection between cell phone use and a auto accident.
 If you have reason to believe another driver’s texting contributed to your crash, speak to an attorney today.
 An attorney can investigate the accident, obtain phone records, and defend your rights.